skepickle/DrawingTokenizer/README.md

 ## Usage

 Select the drawings tool.
 Select your drawings you wish to convert, then click the convert to image tool.
 Type in a name and you'll find you image in "yourworld/DrawingTokenizerData/yourimage.png".
+WebP export is currently only supported by Chrome, but this is dynamically checked, so if your browser adds support then this will be automatically enabled.

 ![](DrawingTokenizer.gif)